xifangczy/URLProtocol/README.md

 # Custom URL Protocol ?

 The system allows developers to create custom URL protocols to launch specific applications or environments.
-The general format is `{protocol_name}://{launch_parameters}`.
+The general format is `{protocol_name}:{launch_parameters}`.

 For example: